Fiddler: CPU-GPU Orchestration for Fast Inference of Mixture-of-Experts Models: Design

-\pgheading{Prefill Stage} In the prefill stage, multiple tokens are processed simultaneously even for a single batch inference, so some experts can get multiple tokens as inputs.
-For this case, we need to consider the different batching effects of GPU and CPU.
-When executing an expert on a GPU, the latency is dominated by the time required to transfer the expert's weight from the CPU to GPU memory.
-Hence, this latency remains largely unchanged regardless of the input size.
-In contrast, executing an expert layer on the CPU exhibits different behavior.
-As the number of input tokens increases, so does the latency, while the time to copy activation from the GPU is negligible (less than $1$\% of the total latency; see Appendix \ref{sec:microbench} for more details).
-To find the optimal way to process the prefill stage, we adopt a model where the GPU execution time is considered constant, while the CPU execution time is assumed to increase linearly with the number of input tokens.
-We then find the best expert execution configuration by solving the following problem:
+When executing an expert on a GPU along with weight transfer, the latency is primarily dominated by the time it takes to transfer the expert's weight from the CPU to the GPU memory, which is independent of the batch size.
+In contrast, executing an expert layer on the CPU demonstrates different behavior: as the number of input tokens increases, the latency also increases.
+However, the time required to copy activation from the GPU to the CPU is negligible, accounting for less than 1\% of the total latency (see Appendix \ref{sec:microbench} for more details).

-where $\text{latency}_\text{cpu}$ and $\text{latency}_\text{gpu}$ denotes the latency of processing one input at CPU/GPU, $\text{n\_input}_i$ denotes the number of inputs that $i$-th expert gets, and $\text{is\_on\_gpu}_i$ is a variable indicating whether the $i$-th expert is on GPU memory ($1$ if yes and $0$ otherwise).
-The cpu\_expert and gpu\_expert denote the (mutually exclusive) sets of experts to be processed at CPU and GPU, respectively, and their union is the set of all experts.
-We take the maximum of two values because the CPU and GPU can run in parallel, and the latency is dominated by whichever part is longer.
+To optimize the processing of the prefill stage, we employ a model where the GPU execution time is considered constant, whereas the CPU execution time is assumed to increase linearly with the number of input tokens.
+Specifically, for the number of input tokens $s$, \texttt{gpu\_lat(s)} returns a constant value, while \texttt{cpu\_lat(s)} returns a value proportional to $s$, multiplied by another constant.
+These constants are determined in the initialization phase.